ResearchandDestroy/DorXNG/README.md

 # DorXNG 🔎🌎
 DorXNG is a modern solution for harvesting `OSINT` data using advanced search engine operators through multiple upstream search providers.
-On the backend it leverages a purpose built containerized image of [SearXNG](https://docs.searxng.org/), a self-host, hackable, privacy focused, meta-search engine.
+On the backend it leverages a purpose built containerized image of [SearXNG](https://docs.searxng.org/), a self-hosted, hackable, privacy focused, meta-search engine.

 Our SearXNG implementation routes all search queries over the [Tor](https://www.torproject.org/) network while refreshing circuits every ten seconds with Tor's `MaxCircuitDirtiness` configuration directive.
 We have also disabled all of SearXNG's client side timeout features.
 These settings allow for evasion of search engine restrictions commonly encountered while issuing many repeated search queries.